This Traeger smoked cheesecake delivers a subtle smoky flavor that beautifully enhances the rich, creamy sweetness.

 Smoked cheesecake is a great dessert to go with many dishes.
 We would love to serve it after eating the following:

-Smoked Cheesecake On A Traeger
+Traeger Smoked Cheesecake

 Equipment